 1) Pop-Up Ads

 Let's get the most obvious one out of the way.
-Pop-ups are seriously annoying.
-Yes, a pop-up could get you a few new email subscribers, but is that really worth all the traffic you lose when visitors abandon your site in annoyance?
-Convert site visitors into leads with well-written content and compelling CTAs/offers, not interruptive gimmicks.
+Pop-ups that disrupt the reading experience are seriously annoying.
+Yes, a pop-up could get you some new email subscribers, but is that really worth all the traffic you lose when visitors abandon your site in annoyance?

 2) Automatically Playing Multimedia Content When a Page Loads